Coronavirus (COVID-19) Update

 You will also be introduced to SystemVerilog Assertion (SVA) concepts and syntax, using small examples and realistic design protocols.
 You will learn about immediate and concurrent assertions, their differences and use cases, and how to write assertions for formal verification.
 In the second part of the course covering formal verification theory, students will run the formal tool, debug a counter-example, and learn the refinement process.

 - Formal Verification applications (FV Apps) to be deployed in several design stages and in different functional areas such as SoC connectivity (CC)

-The lab-based course covers key topics in detail, from language constructs to assertion coding guidelines that include practical examples of how to use assertions in verification.
-You will also learn methodology choices and assertions in a formal context.
-The course provides hands-on exercises using assertions, dynamic simulations (VCS) and formal or semi-formal verification (Verification Compiler - Formal).
+This is a lab-based course giving you the opportunity to dive into key topics in detail—from language constructs to assertion coding guidelines that include practical examples of how to use assertions in verification.
+Students will also learn methodology choices and assertions in a formal context.
+The course provides hands-on exercises using assertions in simulation (VCS) and formal verification (VC-Formal).

 - SystemVerilog new data types

 - SystemVerilog Assertions

 - Formal Verification and apps